xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 scalable and robust versions of these algorithms.

-Finally, we note that the application demonstrated here can be run on much larger spatial meshes and parallel architectures than those tested here.
+Finally, we note that the application demonstrated here can be run on much larger spatial meshes and parallel architectures than we have used in this demo.

 ----